RamienM/TFG-PokemanAI-RL/README.md

 You can follow the live training progress through the Pokémon Red map visualizer by Peter Whidden: [Pokemon Red Visualizer](https://pwhiddy.github.io/pokerl-map-viz/)

 ## 📚 References
-his project is an adaptation of Peter Whidden's work.
+This project is an adaptation of Peter Whidden's work.
 You can find the original repository and detailed documentation here:
 👉 [PokemonRedExperiments on GitHub](https://github.com/PWhiddy/PokemonRedExperiments)